What will you find in this site?

 Lessons

-The lessons offer hundreds of on-line exercises for learning syllabics orthography for the two dialects.
-Using image and sound, lessons and game-like exercizes allow a playful and progressive approach to mastering the basics of Cree syllabic orthography.
+LITERACY or L1: The lessons offer hundreds of on-line exercises for learning syllabics orthography for the two dialects.
+Using image and sound, lessons and game-like exercises allow a playful and progressive approach to mastering the basics of Cree syllabic orthography.

 Dictionary

-The Eastern James Bay Cree dictionary is available as a downloadable electronic version (Northern and Southern dialects) for PC-compatible computers.
-The web dictionary, first published in the Fall of 2004, is compatible with all platforms.
+The Eastern James Bay Cree dictionary is a web trilingual dictionary, consisting of two dictionaries, one for the Northern dialect, one for the Southern dialect.
+It was first published in the Fall of 2004 for English-Cree, and in 2007 for French-Cree.
 It is being constantly updated by the editorial team.
+A the thematic dictionaries component was added in the Fall of 2013.
+These dictionaries are also available in print (order here).
 Missing words or errors can be reported to the editorial team at ayimuwin@eastcree.org.

-The resource section contains many goodies developed within this project: check the Cree conversation manual, the talking syllabic chart, and many downloadable documents prepared by Cree Programs.
-There is also a catalogue of all Cree Programs publications, and techninical information about Cree and Information Technology.
+The resource section contains many goodies developed within this project: check the Cree conversation manual, online conversation app, online east cree syllabics converter, the talking syllabic chart, training videos and manuals on how to install and type syllabic fonts on your computer, and many downloadable documents.
+There is also a catalogue of all Cree Programs/Cree School Board publications, as well as technical information about Cree and Information Technology.
+There is a bibliography of academic publications related to the East Cree language, up to 2012.
 There are also many links to other web, radio and printed resources

 Send comments and questions to: mojunker@connect.carleton.ca